-On the payment page, please enter the Prefix FP, N or F and the unique reference number.
+On the payment page, please enter the Prefix FP, F, N or S followed by the unique reference number.
 This is displayed on the FPN (at the top of the FPN if it is a printed one or at the bottom right if the FPN is handwritten).
 If you cannot find your reference number or have any other questions, please contact 0191 278 7878 and ask for 'fixed penalty notice'.

 Part payment will not be accepted.

 You can only use this link to pay a fixed penalty to Newcastle City Council, but do not use this link to pay for a parking or bus lane offence or a penalty related to school non-attendance.
-To pay for a parking penalty charge notice (parking ticket or PCN) go to our page for paying parking PCNs or for bus lane contraventions go to our bus lane enforcement page and for school non-attendance see here to make payment.
+To pay for a parking penalty charge notice (parking ticket or PCN) go to our page for paying parking PCNs, for bus lane contraventions go to our bus lane enforcement page and for school non-attendance see here to make payment.